Trump Administration Clamps Down On Travel To Cuba, Bans Cruise Ships

 U.S. Takes Action Against Venezuela, Nicaragua And Cuba

-Norwegian Cruise Lines responded to the announcement from the White House in an emailed statement saying, the company is "closely monitoring these recent developments and any resulting impact to cruise travel to Cuba."
+Norwegian Cruise Line responded to the announcement from the White House in an emailed statement saying the company is "closely monitoring these recent developments and any resulting impact to cruise travel to Cuba."

 "We will communicate to our guests and travel partners as additional information becomes available," the company added.